Master's Programme in Renewable Electricity Production

 What is typical for your programme?

 – We were exposed to both practical and theoretical studies.
-We have worked a lot on projects and had study visits where we got the flavor of the real-life experience of job markets.
+We have worked a lot on projects and had study visits where we got the flavour of the real-life experience of job markets.

 How was it coming to Sweden for the first time?